-What partnerships, if any, with Begin program after September 1st, 2023.
+What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-Action Step Provide parents with strategies through Parent Engagement sessions.

-Funding Sources Consolidated Funding

-Subgroups Economically Disadvantaged

-Foster

-Homeless

-English Learners

-Race / Ethnicity / Minority

-Student with Disabilities
+Action Step Teachers will engage in instructional rounds to observe colleagues instruction of standards-based instruction.
+Funding Sources N/A Subgroups Economically Disadvantaged Foster Homeless English Learners Race / Ethnicity / Minority Student with Disabilities